biogeospatial/Biodiverse_publication_list/SampleSession.md

 Holding the control key while clicking on a group, or clicking on a group with the middle mouse button, produces a pop-up list with all the results in it, including those that cannot be displayed spatially.
 It also includes lists of the elements (groups) in each neighbour set (Elements set1, set2 and all) and of the labels in these neighbour sets (Labels set1, set2 and all).
 “All” is the union of neighbour sets 1 and 2.

-Vector overlays can be plotted using the “overlays” interface at the bottom of the screen (see [KeyConcepts#Map_overlays)).
+Vector overlays can be plotted using the “overlays” interface at the bottom of the screen (see [KeyConcepts#map-overlays](KeyConcepts#map-overlays)).

 The interpretation of some of the list results can take some thought.
 Consider the [ENDC_WTLIST](http://code.google.com/p/biodiverse/wiki/Indices#Endemism_central) result.
 The set of groups that have a result (are coloured) are those that contained that label in their neighbour set.
 This is not the same as the set of groups that contain that label (unless a condition was used that only uses the processing group, e.g. `sp_self_only()` or `$D==0`).
 The main advantage of plotting these sorts of lists is that one can visualise where a specific label has a large or small effect.
 In terms of weighted endemism, which is an additive calculation, one can also conduct further calculations outside of Biodiverse to determine which labels are contributing the most to the [ENDC_WE](http://code.google.com/p/biodiverse/wiki/Indices#Endemism_central) or [ENDW_WE](http://code.google.com/p/biodiverse/wiki/Indices#Endemism_whole) scores for each group's neighbour set.
 This can be done by Control-clicking to open the popup list window and then copying and pasting, or [exporting](KeyConcepts#export) the data to a different format.